nologic/blog/_posts/2017-03-19-travel-safe.md

 draft: true
 ---

 Digital nomads, driven by the expanding Internet bandwidth and availability, are growing in numbers.
-There are open communities like the Subreddit [/r/digitalnomad](https://www.reddit.com/r/digitalnomad/) and others are commercial like [Digital Nomad Community](https://digitalnomadcommunity.net/).
-However, from [Cyber hygiene](https://en.wikipedia.org/wiki/Cyber_hygiene) point of view, bouncing around like that can be about as safe as unprotected sex.
-In this post, I'd like to explore one device that aims to protect the traveler's meatspace to cyberspace bridge.
-That is the *HooToo Travel Mate 06 (TM-06)* travel router - it is a little device but provides loads of security fun!
+There are open communities like the Subreddit [/r/digitalnomad](https://www.reddit.com/r/digitalnomad/) and others are commercial like the [Digital Nomad Community](https://digitalnomadcommunity.net/).
+However, from the [Cyber hygiene](https://en.wikipedia.org/wiki/Cyber_hygiene) point of view, bouncing around like that can be about as safe as unprotected sex.
+In this post, I'd like to explore the security of one device that aims to protect the traveler's meatspace to cyberspace bridge.
+The device is the *HooToo Travel Mate 06 (TM-06)* travel router - it is a cute little device but provides loads of security fun!

 # Motivation
 The community of digital nomads is growing and there is already a large number of business/vacation travelers around the world.
 Their security needs are quite demanding because they have to touch many networks/devices with questionable security hygiene.
 At [Blackhat 2016](http://www.blackhat.com/us-16/briefings.html#airbnbeware-short-term-rentals-long-term-pwnage), there was a talk on Internet safety in AirBnB’s and similar rentals showing how risky it can be to move around different networks.
 As this talk points out, there was a similar issue with public café WiFi’s.
 The wireless networks from one location to another vary greatly, mostly within the category of being vulnerable, exposing guests and hosts to malware.
 That piqued my interest and initiated this research.